 Chapel Sessions: Pier 30 sessions will be in the big tent.
 Only one cohort of Pier 30 will be in session at a time.
 Because this is an open-air space, masks will not be required.

-Kishwauketoe sessions will be inside the Knoll.
+Kishwauketoe will be doing sessions inside the Knoll.
 Counselors and campers will be masked except for staff that is teaching upfront while distanced from campers.

-Cohorting: Kishwauketoe will function as its own cohort group.
-Pier 30 will be divided into two cohorts.
+Cohorting: Kishwaukee will function as its own cohort group.
+Pier 30 will function as two cohort groups with occasional overlap with outdoor worship and some activities.
 Day Camp will also be its own cohort.
 There will be very limited exposure to other cohorts.
-Cohorts will attend sessions, meals, activities, and other events together.
-Note that campers in Pier 30 7th-9th grade may overlap with the other cohort during skills time, but it will be limited and controlled.

 Reduced Capacities: The overall numbers of all overnight programs are lowered.
 This summer’s overall camper capacity has been reduced to less than 80% of previous years.
 The capacities in each cabin will be one counselor for up to 7-11 campers depending on age and session.
 These ratios meet or exceed county, state, and American Camping Association regulations and Covenant Harbor is retaining an excellent overall summer staff to camper ratio of 1:5 or better.